How Many Volts Does A Motorcycle Battery Charge With?

 A 6V battery consists of three cells which will give total terminal voltage 3 * 2.1V = 6.3V.
 Likewise, a 12V battery is made up of six cells having a terminal voltage of 2.1V, which will give a total terminal voltage of 12.6V.

-A 12V battery gives energy ranging from 10.5V when connected to load with dimmed lights to 14V when charged fully.
+A 12V battery gives energy ranging from 10.5V when connected to a load with dimmed lights to 14V when charged fully.
 There will be voltage fluctuations as per the charging or discharging states the battery has undergone.

 This depends on electrical loads.
 They lower the voltages temporarily.
 The usual operating voltage is reduced by the buffering charge.